ishdeepkalra/veritext/README.md

 1.  **Message Interception:** When an SMS is received, the `SmsReceiver` intercepts the payload.
 2.  **Foreground Processing:** The text is securely passed to the `SmsAnalysisService` which operates consistently in the background.
 3.  **Gemma 4 Analysis:** The `VeriTextModelController` tokenizes the message and runs it through the on-device **Gemma 4** model using LiteRT.
-4.  **Risk Assessment:** The model outputs a JSON-formatted risk assessment (e.g., Safe, Suspicious, Scam) along with a rationale.
+4.  **Risk Assessment:** The model outputs a JSON-formatted risk assessment (e.g., SAFE, SUSPICIOUS, SCAM) along with a rationale.
 5.  **User Notification:** If a threat is detected, the app immediately alerts the user, displaying the reasoning behind the flag.

 ---